mkissarli/book-keeping/README.md

 Now before using the api, you should populate your mongodb with data.json.
 Do this by using your REST api client of choice and going to ```POST localhost:27017/populate``` which will import the ```data.json``` file to your database.
 DO THIS ONLY ONCE!
 Doing this more than once will populate the database again, without deleting old enteries.

 You should now have access to the API!

+# Note
+The testing has a bug where sometimes the database isn't being run correctly before the suite which fails some tests, I have no idea whats going on, but running it again fixes this.